Updated on January 4, 2023

 - Do not use self-adhesive mesh joint tape in the corners.
 It does not work.
 At.
 All.
 The paper tape is not all that hard to work with.
 You lay down a coat of joint compound.
 Lightly wet the paper tape.
 Smoosh (that is a word, right?) it onto your seam.
 Cover the tape with more compound.
 Smooth it out with your drywall knife.

-- Drywall joint taping should be done before the rest of your house is finished, molding installed, etc. But, you can make it work if you have to after the fact.
-There is hope for you, if like me, you have had to look at hideously ugly vinyl wallpaper for five years or more.
+- Drywall joint taping should be done before the rest of your house is finished, molding installed, etc. But you can make it work if you have to after the fact.
+There is hope for you if, like me, you have had to look at hideously ugly vinyl wallpaper for five years or more.

 Linda says